 Blum explains that when you don’t get enough or quality sleep, your body cues up its stress response and releases cortisol.
 “The stress hormone suppresses your immune system,” she says.
 It can also prompt your body to pack on belly fat, too.
 Designate a cut off time before bed where you’ll stop looking at your phone—those posts will be waiting for you in the morning.

-Winter can be an endless-feeling season, so you might think, what else am I going to do to kill time other than drink indoors with friends?
+Winter and spring can be endless-feeling seasons, so you might think, what else am I going to do to kill time other than enjoy a cocktail at the end of the day?
 We’re not saying you have to skip the booze altogether (although dry January isn’t the worst idea for some), but at least practice the fine art of chasing each drink with a glass of water to slow you down.

 Carry This in Your Purse